About

 What was the purpose of Blue Pedro, the ShyTalk kids club?

-Officially, ‘a fun club to get to know your ShyTalk heroes and explore the world of pigeon related trivia and appreciate dirty meat and its animal origins’, that’s how they sold it and that’s what thousands of Britain’s pre-teens bought into – which all sounds tawdry to me.
+Officially, ‘a fun club to get to know your ShyTalk heroes and explore the world of pigeon related trivia and appreciate dirty meat and its animal origins’, that’s how they sold it and that’s what thousands of Britain’s pre-teens bought into – which all sounds somewhat tawdry to me.

 By far the most likely explanation appears to be a cheap source of child actors and the opportunity for Stu to shag their mums.